max423/MIRCV-Search-Engine/README.md

 # Getting Started

 ###   Setup:
-Before running, the collection path should be added the Collection_Compressed_path or Collection_Uncompressed_path field of **Configuration JSON** file.
+Before running, the collection path should be added to the Collection_Compressed_path or Collection_Uncompressed_path field of **Configuration JSON** file.

 **Configuration JSON** file: `src/main/java/it/unipi/dii/aide/mircv/resources/configuration.json`